donghan0913/interview/pipeline_cpu/README.md

 # 32-bit 5-Staged Pipeline MIPS CPU with Multiplier
 ## Introduction
-* Overview : Use Verilog and Design Compiler to design a simple 5-staged pipeline 32-bit Single-Cycle MIPS CPU from RTL to Synthesis
+* Overview : Use Verilog and Design Compiler to design a simple 5-staged pipeline 32-bit Single-Cycle MIPS CPU from RTL to Synthesis.
+After that, adding multiplier and clock gating into CPU design
   * Same supported functions & test data as the single-cycle CPU project
   * Solving data hazard & control hazard